Relocation Guide

 • EU pet passport or official veterinary health certificate.

-• Tapeworm treatment for dogs (depending on country of origin).
+• Tapeworm treatment for dogs where required by the country of origin or route.

-No quarantine is required if documentation is valid.
-Airlines vary in policies — small pets may travel in-cabin, while others must go in cargo.
+No quarantine is generally required if documentation is valid.
+Airlines vary in policy — small pets may travel in-cabin, while others must go in cargo.

 Vehicle Importation